 We do not know too much about Mennonites who found themselves in Poland.
-Some of them arrived in Polish Pommern while they were escaping from Netherlands in XVI-XVII century.
-After 1945 they emigrated, mainly to the USA.
-In Poland there are no members of Mennonite Church now.
-But there are the chapel and the name of the street (ulica Menonitów) in Danzig (Gdansk) (see the pictures which I have taken during my stay in this city).
+Some of them arrived in Polish Pommern when they were escaping from the Netherlands in XVI-XVII century.
+After 1945 they emigrated, mainly to the U.S.A..
+In Poland, there are not many members of Mennonite Church now.
+But there is the chapel and the name of the street (ulica Menonitów) in Danzig (Gdansk) (see the pictures which I have taken during my stay in this city).
 Currently, the Mennonite's chapel in Danzig (Gdansk) belongs to the Pentecostal Church.
 Mennonites have no governing body and hierarchy.
 They constitute, like other Protestants, the set of independent, small communities called congregations.
-Most Mennonites in the world are Americans but more and more of them can be found in South America (Paraguay, Brazil).
+Most Mennonites in the world are Americans but more and more of them can be found in South America (Paraguay, Bolivia, Brazil).

-The common label employed for the members of Protestant sects in XVI century who ignored the infant's baptism and practiced baptism of adults (the appropriate phrase is actually "a believer's baptism").
-The first Anabaptist bunches appeared in 1525 in Switzerland.
+The common label employed for the members of Protestant sects in XVI century who ignored an infant's baptism and promoted baptism of adults (the appropriate phrase is actually "believer's baptism").
+The first Anabaptist bunches appeared in 1525, Switzerland.
 The founder of anabaptist movement in Germany was Thomas Muenzer - a preacher in Zwickau.
-Anabaptists stood against any institutional form of Reformation (for example represented by Calvin, Luther or Zwingli) and The Roman Catholic Church (papism).
-This fact caused their persecution in Western Europe.
+Anabaptists stood against the organizational and hierarchic foundation of the Christian church (like papism).
+That fact may have caused their persecution in Western Europe.
 Anabaptists were also regarded as one of the branches of "THE SECOND REFORMATION" or "RADICAL AND SPIRITUAL REFORMATION".
-The pejorative name "Anabaptists" referred to their negative attitude towards infant's baptism.
-Anabaptist approval of adult's baptism could have stemmed from the fact that Jesus Christ was baptized by Saint John as he was grown-up and strongly believing person (see the picture - Baptism of Jesus Christ).
-The other reason was the fact that unlike infant's baptism, only baptism of adults was biblical.The Scripture contained many descriptions of adults who became Christians and were baptized in the biblical river "Jordan".
+The pejorative name "Anabaptists" referred to their negative attitude towards infant baptism.
+Anabaptist approval of adult baptism could have been associated with the fact that Jesus Christ was baptized by Saint John when he was a grown-up and a strongly believing person (see the picture - Baptism of Jesus Christ).
+The another reason was the fact that unlike infant baptism, only baptism of adults was biblical.The Scripture contained numerous accounts of adults who became Christians and were baptized in the biblical river "Jordan".